Collaborative Genomic Project Boosts IHNV Resistance in Rainbow Trout

 Published on April 9, 2019

-High mortality.
-Disrupted production schedules.
 Wasted feed and resources.
 These are some of the damaging effects of Infectious Hematopoietic necrosis virus (IHNV) in the trout industry.
 Infectious diseases are the largest cause of production-related mortality, accounting for 90% of the total losses in 2017 in the US.

-Troutlodge has partnered with three external collaborators on this project, funded by the Western Regional Aquaculture Center: the University of Washington, Western Fisheries Research Center, and the US Department of Agriculture.
 The project aims to identify genetic markers related to IHNV resistance in Troutlodge populations of rainbow trout through genome-wide association analysis.
 We hope to find DNA markers that have significant influence on resistance to IHNV.
-These highly influential DNA markers, in combination with thousands of markers that have a small effect, would allow efficient improvements through genomic selection.
+These important DNA markers, along with many others that have a small effect, can help improve selection through genomics.

-This is not the first time genomic selection has been used to strengthen disease resistance.
-Troutlodge was the first to use genomic selection for Bacterial Coldwater Disease (BCWD) resistance.
 The results of that project showed that genomic selection can double the prediction accuracy for BCWD resistance compared to traditional breeding methods.
 This leads to faster genetic improvements and increased resistance for each generation.
 Broodstock with increased BCWD resistance has been commercially available since 2017.

 Related articles